Thonburi Kingdom: Conquest of Lanna

 The Burmese forces from Chiang Mai attacked the Northern Siamese border towns of Sawankhalok in 1771 and Phichai in 1772-1773.
 Taksin was then resolved to extinguish Burmese threat from the north once and for all by conducting an expedition to seize the Burmese-held Chiang Mai in December 1774.
 This expedition to the north coincided with the Mon refugee situation.
 Phaya Chaban of Chiang Mai, upon learning of the Siamese invasion, joined with Kawila of Lampang to overthrow the Burmese.
 Phaya Chaban, under the guise of navigation, ran to submit to Taksin.
 King Taksin marched to Tak where he received the Mon refugees.
 Taksin ordered Chaophraya Chakri to lead the vanguard to Lampang, where Kawila had earlier insurrected against the Burmese.
 Kawila led the way for the Siamese armies to Chiang Mai.
 The brothers Chaophraya Chakri and Surasi combined forces to successfully seize Chiang Mai in January 1775.
-Burmese leaders Thado Mindin and Nemyo Thihapate retreated to Chiangsaen where they reestablished Burmese administrative headquarter.
-This began the transfer of Lanna from Burmese rule to Siamese domination after 200 years of Lanna being under Burmese suzerainty, even though northern parts of Lanna including Chiangsaen would remain under Burmese rule for another thirty years until 1804.
+Burmese leaders Thado Mindin and Nemyo Thihapate retreated to Chiang Saen where they reestablished Burmese administrative headquarter.
+This began the transfer of Lanna from Burmese rule to Siamese domination after 200 years of Lanna being under Burmese suzerainty, even though northern parts of Lanna including Chiang Saen would remain under Burmese rule for another thirty years until 1804.

 Phaya Chaban was rewarded with the governorship of Chiang Mai whereas Kawila was made the governor of Lampang.
-In 1777, the Burmese from Chiangsaen attacked Chiang Mai in their bid to reclaim Lanna.
+In 1777, the Burmese attacked Chiang Mai in their bid to reclaim Lanna.
 Phaya Chaban decided to evacuate Chiang Mai in the face of Burmese invasion due to numerical inferiority of his forces.
 Chiang Mai was then abandoned and ceased to exist as a functional city for twenty years until it was restored in 1797.
 Lampang under Kawila stood as the main frontline citadel against subsequent Burmese incursions.